fooplugins/foogallery/README.txt

 [Visit the FooGallery Wordpress Gallery Plugin Homepage](https://fooplugins.com/foogallery/)

-= Our Focus On Speed and SEO =

-We have optimized the FooGallery code for the best possible pagespeed scores in Google Lighthouse.
+= Major Updates for Google's Core Web Vitals =

+A faster gallery now means a more favourable ranking in Google!
+FooGallery has been specifically optimized to score better for Google's Core Web Vitals update in May 2021.
-We have focused on the speed of our javascript code, and also dramatically improved Cumulative Layout Shift on all gallery layouts.
+We have focused on the speed of our javascript code, and also improved the visual stability of all gallery layouts.
-A better pagespeed score means a more favourable ranking from Google.
+This has led to dramatically better scores for the 3 key factors including:

+*   Largest Contentful Paint - galleries load and appear quicker for your visitors
+*   First Input Delay - you can interact with the gallery sooner
+*   Cumulative Layout Shift - gallery images shift around a lot less than before!

 = WordPress Gallery Plugin Features =